brittaniSavery/personal-website/content/posts/elementology-101.md

 tags:
   - writer
   - nerd
-description: Elementology, the main science and plot driver within my Element Unknown series, was born from a love of psychology, personality tests, and the classic elements.
+description: Elementology, the main science and plot driver within my Element Unknown series, was born from a love of psychology, personality tests, and mood rings.
+thumbnail: elementology-101-lines.jpg
 ---

 In the world of [_Element Unknown_](/book/element-unknown) and its upcoming sequel, elementology is the science that brings sense to the fact that people can shot fire balls out of their hands, read the thoughts of others, shift into shadows, and even fly.
 The best definition of this science is found at the beginning of chapter nine of _Element Unknown_: